martin-cervantes/HTML_CSS_Capstone_Project/README.md

-# Project Name
+# HTML & CSS Capstone Project

-    The HTML & CSS Capstone Project is based on an online website for a conference.
+    This project is based on an online website for a conference.

 ![screenshot](./screenshot.png)